LifeLock Identity Theft Protection Review 2025

 The monitoring features from LifeLock help in early detection of identity theft.
 On the other hand, Norton’s role is preventative.
 The antivirus software offers protection from any type of devastating malware, including those used to steal sensitive information from your devices.

 Collectively, Norton’s tools can help you secure your online and digital data, but to benefit from them, you have to use them.
-After buying our Norton 360 with LifeLock bundle, I installed the antivirus software and VPN on every device I regularly use.
-I also activated the password manager on my browsers.
-This helped me get a sense of how comprehensive LifeLock’s protections are — something I really appreciated throughout my testing period.
+After buying our Norton 360 with LifeLock bundle, we installed the antivirus software and VPN on every device we regularly use.
+We also activated the password manager on our browsers.
+This helped us get a sense of how comprehensive LifeLock’s protections are — something we really appreciated throughout our testing period.

 Did You Know: We made a roundup of the best antivirus and VPN bundles.
 These are great for pairing with a standalone identity theft protection.
 For instance, even though we bought the premium plan when testing Identity Guard, it did not come with online or device protections.